gifale95/BERG/source/tutorials/Adding_New_Models_to_Berg.rst

 How to Contribute
 ---------------

-If you would like to contribute your model back to NEST:
+If you would like to contribute your model back to BERG:

-1. **Fork** the NEST repository.
+1. **Fork** the BERG repository.
 2. **Create a branch** from the ``development`` branch.
 3. **Add your model** following this tutorial.
 4. **Submit a pull request** with: